Nar Valley Benefice

 Nowadays the old abbeys are mainly ruins, and the monks - and lepers - are long gone.
 The pilgrims have been replaced by walkers, cyclists and holiday-makers.
 But the ancient churches are still there, serving their local communities and their visitors, just as they have for hundreds of years.

 Each Nar Valley church has its own character.
-The sturdy Saxon church in Newton, the medieval splendour of Castle Acre, the quirky carvings in South Acre; all our churches are worth a visit.
+The sturdy Saxon church in Newton, the medieval splendour of Castle Acre, the quirky carvings in South Acre; all our churches are "Narvellous" and worth a visit.

 The Nar Valley churches are open every day (except Narford) and all are dog-friendly.